 Who Should Make the Switch

 If you own an older home, you’ll likely reap the benefits more than someone whose property was built or has been redeveloped since 2004, which is when we’ve seen residents adopting more efficient fixtures Typically, around 25% of the heat generated in the home is lost through windows.
 In the past, there was no clear guideline for consumers to look for to understand the efficiency ratings of their windows.
 Since the introduction of The British Fenestration Rating Council Limited (BFRC), though, it’s now much easier to compare the energy efficiency of different fixtures.
 Windows are rated using a familiar A to G scale on the basis of their total energy efficiency, with an A-rating indicating the most efficient and a G-rating indicating the least.
-Consumers can quickly and easily choose the most suitable window for their needs.
+Consumers can quickly and easily choose the most suitable window for their needs and then they can look into a window replacement in Centennial, CO service, or a similar one in their location, to help them pick out the best ones for their home.
 The BFRC is an independent body and the UK’s national system for rating energy efficient windows.

 How Much Could It Save